argyili/googletrend-scraping/Readme.md

-# Program to do web scraping for Research Assistant
+# Web scraping program for Research Assistant

  <!-- Scrape Google Trend and Ministry of Environment in Japan -->